davisjam/davisjam.github.io/auto-publications.md

 1. *A Fine-grained Data Set and Analysis of Tangling in Bug Fixing Commits*.
  Herbold, Trautsch, ..., **Davis**, Serebrenik, and ....
- Empirical Software Engineering (EMSE) 2021.
+ Empirical Software Engineering (EMSE) (also presented at ICSE'22-JournalFirst) 2021.
  <a href="https://arxiv.org/abs/2011.06244"><i class="fas fa-file-pdf"></i></a>
 2. *Fast and Accurate Incremental Feedback for Students' Software Tests Using Selective Mutation Analysis*.
  Kazerouni, **Davis**, Basak, Shaffer, Servant, and Edwards.